 Huawei Honor Band 3 Test

-I wore the Honor Band 3 to test it in place of the mid band and since it stayed on my wrist!
-The test quickly concluded with a favorable opinion: beautiful design, discreet (even with the vibrations), the announced autonomy is respected, accurate in the data, analysis of the personalized sleep, screen (black and white) clearly visible, it is also light and Forget quickly!
-On the other hand some minor flaws from my point of view: a certain lack of personalization, for example, it is impossible to change the very first screen that tells you the time, the date, the battery level, the Bluetooth connection status and the number of steps.
-It's very complete, but if someone wants to change something, impossible… Other minor flaw is the size of the screen: each edge makes about a quarter of the Honor Band 3, so that in reality, on the entire surface of the bracelet, only half is occupied by the screen… which does not do much… It should be noted that a larger screen would also mean a decrease in autonomy.
+I wore the Honor Band 3 to test it instead of the Mi Band.
+Since then he's been there on my wrist!
+The test quickly ended with a favorable opinion: beautiful design, discreet (even with vibrations).
+The announced autonomy is respected, accurate in the data, personalized sleep analysis, screen (black and white) clearly visible.
+It is also light and quickly forgotten!
+On the other hand some minor flaws from my point of view: a certain lack of customization.
+For example, it is impossible to change the very first screen that tells you the time, date, battery level, Bluetooth connection status and number of steps.
+It's very complete, but if someone wants to change something, impossible… Another minor flaw is the size of the screen: each edge makes about a quarter of the Honor Band 3, so that in reality, on the entire surface of the bracelet, only half is occupied by the screen… which doesn't do much… It should be noted that a larger screen would also mean a decrease in autonomy.
 In short, I am very satisfied with this Huawei Honor Band 3, it will now be my new bracelet connected!
 If you want to buy it, you can find it here: https://www.tomtop.com/fr/p-pb0111b.html